Dsilva019/EDA-of-Major-Outages/README.md

 # Introduction
 &emsp;&emsp;&emsp;In this project, I cleaned and analyzed a data set containing major outages reported by different states in the United States from January 2000-July 2016.
-The main question I want to answer in this analysis, is there significant difference between the distribution of outages of the seasons in the SPP NERC compared to the Overall distribution of outages in the NERC Regions.
+The main question I want to answer in this analysis, is there a significant difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions?
 This data set and analysis provide an understanding of major outage patterns and how in the future they can be avoided to improve our national electrical infrastructure.
 Moving forward I will reference the data set as Outages.
+&nbsp;

 # Cleaning and EDA
 &emsp;&emsp;&emsp;In my data cleaning process, I first looked at the raw data set to assess what steps needed to be done.
 I looked for any unnecessary rows and columns, checked the column names, and anything else that looked out of the ordinary for a data set.
 In my specific case, I noticed there were a couple of columns and rows that were unnecessary and the column names were incorrect.
 So I dropped said columns and rows, set the columns to their proper respective names, and reset the index of the data frame.
 Lastly, I ensured the data types of the columns were the best possible type that allowed me to properly analyze the data frame.
+&nbsp;

 |   YEAR |   MONTH | U.S._STATE   | POSTAL.CODE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   HURRICANE.NAMES |   OUTAGE.DURATION |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |   RES.PRICE |   COM.PRICE |   IND.PRICE |   TOTAL.PRICE |   RES.SALES |   COM.SALES |   IND.SALES |   TOTAL.SALES |   RES.PERCEN |   COM.PERCEN |   IND.PERCEN |   RES.CUSTOMERS |   COM.CUSTOMERS |   IND.CUSTOMERS |   TOTAL.CUSTOMERS |   RES.CUST.PCT |   COM.CUST.PCT |   IND.CUST.PCT |   PC.REALGSP.STATE |   PC.REALGSP.USA |   PC.REALGSP.REL |   PC.REALGSP.CHANGE |   UTIL.REALGSP |   TOTAL.REALGSP |   UTIL.CONTRI |   PI.UTIL.OFUSA |   POPULATION |   POPPCT_URBAN |   POPPCT_UC |   POPDEN_URBAN |   POPDEN_UC |   POPDEN_RURAL |   AREAPCT_URBAN |   AREAPCT_UC |   PCT_LAND |   PCT_WATER_TOT |   PCT_WATER_INLAND | OUTAGE.START        | OUTAGE.RESTORATION   |